These healthy pumpkin brownies are a great way to enjoy a low-fat, low sugar treat with Fall's favorite vegetable!

 Oats, coconut, fresh fruit purees, cinnamon, vanilla...these all contribute to a great, lower sugar recipe, in terms of 'sweetness'.

-Even though there is no added fat and very little added sweetener, this recipe rocks in terms of texture!
+Even though there is very little added sweetener, this recipe rocks in terms of texture!

 Can it be cakey, yet fudgy at the same time?
 That's how I'd describe these.